MondoGao/Functional-Light-JS/ch3.md

 The definition and implementation I've given of currying thus far is, I believe, as true to the spirit as we can likely get in JavaScript.

-Specifically, if we look briefly at how currying works in Haskell, we can observe that multiple arguments always go in to a function one at a time, one per curried call -- other than tuples (analogus to arrays for our purposes) that transport multiple values in a single argument.
+Specifically, if we look briefly at how currying works in Haskell, we can observe that multiple arguments always go in to a function one at a time, one per curried call -- other than tuples (analogous to arrays for our purposes) that transport multiple values in a single argument.

 For example, in Haskell: